Nj3/SelfLearning/movie check/Readme.md

 in case if the movie name/city has spaces in between, use double quotes for name of the movie/city.
 Also its for windows.
 For ubuntu just type the same command without `start /B`
 For example,

-`start /B python C:/blabla/movie_chk.py "xXx: Return of Xander Cage" chennai bla@gmail.com blabla`
+`python3 ~/blabla/movie_chk.py "xXx: Return of Xander Cage" chennai bla@gmail.com blabla`